Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Fix:

-- Software updates continually improve auto-wiper behavior
+- Software updates improve auto-wiper accuracy — keep your Tesla on current firmware

 Maintaining Your Wipers

-Extend wiper blade life with these habits:
+Extend wiper blade life:

 Washer Fluid Refill